thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-014-product-vision-templates-1.0.md

 - [ ] Document this process for internal reference
 - [ ] Draft and come to agreement to what should be in 1.0
     - [ ] Work with template leads to come to consensus on the roadmap
+	- [ ] Formulate the framework for the collected product
 	- [ ] A timeline for template package execution for 0.9 & 1.0
 	- [ ] A timeline for content strategy implementation in time for 0.9 & 1.0
 	- [ ] A sense of what to have/leave in a "dev" channel, to be fully released post-1.0